The Important Artists and Works of The Sublime in Art

 Viola, a student of Zen meditation, uses Eastern philosophy to inform his artistic investigation into the relationship between an individual's inner life and bodily experience.
 He said, "The word 'sublime' means being overwhelmed, not just physically, the way a great storm at sea would, but being overwhelmed emotionally, spiritually, within every fiber of your body.
 Not destruction or chaos, but absolute revelation and truth of the moment.
 Absolute confirmation that this moment is an eternal moment."

-Video, 3 projections, color and sound (stereo) - Tate Gallery, London
+Video, 3 projections, color and sound (stereo) - Collection of the Tate, United Kingdom

 In this sculptural work, which has been exhibited at the Château de Versailles in France, the Galleria Continua in Italy, and New York's Brooklyn Bridge Park, we see a huge, circular void in the ground filled with water.
 Within that, a vortex swirls continually, sucking the water down into its depths.
 It is unclear how deep the body of water is, and in some incarnations the interior of the pool is black, taking away any hint of what is within, while also giving the impression that the water is icy cold.
 The water spirals constantly, and within that movement the vortex itself moves gently in its own orbit as white bubbles make their own shapes that spin out to the work's edges.
 When the work was exhibited in France and Italy, there were no ropes around it; the viewer could have easily stepped or fallen in, and sensing the danger, some spectators stepped warily back from it while they peered down, as if standing at a cliff edge.